ethereum/remix-project/apps/remixdesktop/README.md

 In the main repo yarn, then run yarn serve
 In this directory apps/remixdesktop, yarn, then run: yarn start:dev to boot the electron app

-Then app will be started in live reload mode, anything you do in Remix IDE will be reloaded.
+Then, the app will be started in live reload mode, and anything you do in Remix IDE will be reloaded.
 It will not however reload electron code.
 You need to rerun yarn start:dev every time.

 If you run into issues with yarn when native node modules are being rebuilt you need